-Route4Me is more intuitive than most vehicle route planning programs – your drivers will know how to use most of the core features right away.
+Route4Me route planner is more intuitive than most vehicle route planning programs – your drivers will know how to use most of the core features right away.
 There’s no need to go through hours and hours of training to start using our service.

 It also comes with a free onboarding program, which is supported by dedicated onboarding specialists who will walk you through the service.

 The following article explains our onboarding program in detail:

 With Route4Me, you don’t need to know how to use every single feature to successfully plan routes.
 You might only need the basic stage of Route4Me, or you might find the intermediate and advanced stages useful… it all depends on your specific needs.

 We’re getting a little ahead of ourselves here, though.
 You don’t even know what the stages are!
 Let’s review:

 Plan a Route for a Single Driver

 Some businesses only have one or a handful of drivers.